Gaspard de Prony: Influence on Charles Babbage

-Charles Babbage, credited with inventing the first mechanical computer, was inspired by Prony's take on Smith's division of labor.
-He agreed with the three tiered system, but Babbage was seized by the idea that the labours of the unskilled computers could be taken over completely by machinery.
+Charles Babbage, credited with inventing the first mechanical computer, was indirectly aided by Prony's take on Smith's division of labor.
+Babbage specifically gave two accounts of how his interests began: one in the mechanical calculation of table one from 1812 and the other from 1819.
+Babbage had conceived the idea of mechanical calculation before he learned about de Prony's tables.
+It is not documented that Babbage had met de Prony or communicated with him.
+However, Babbage did examine the Observatoire set of tables while visiting Paris in 1826, where he had copies made of some of de Prony's writings on the project.
+Babbage agreed with the three tiered system, but Babbage was seized by the idea that the labours of the unskilled computers could be taken over completely by machinery.
 This would keep only the two highest groups human, and also would transform the role of the planners into a maintenance group for the machine.
+Prony's work showed that a division of labor has facilitated the proliferation of complicated tables and eliminated calculation errors, which Babbage later held that this mechanization of calculation could replace the third group of computers entirely.
+In a pamphlet of 1822, Babbage accounted de Prony's project and remarked how the mechanical methods would speed up calculation.

 Failure of the tables to be popularly implemented

 The French Revolutionary government passed the law that made the metric system the official measurement system in 1795, but they did not include the decimal angle measurement, making much of Prony's work worthless.
 This also meant that the funding needed for Prony to finish and publish his tables dried up.
 Prony continued his work until 1800, but because his publisher went bankrupt, the work was not seen by the public eye until the first excerpt of the table was published a century later.
+Specifically, there was a completion and cost problem, where the publishers Firmin Didot, charged the responsibilities of printing, would result in a cost of 80,000 francs.
+Additionally, the financial crises in France emerged, leading to the stoppage of printing.
 The Napoleonic government abandoned the project, before abandoning the metric system entirely in 1812 dooming Prony's work.
+The British government offered financial support through the offices of physician Sir Charles Blagden, but was stopped after Blagden's death.
+Today, both sets of the manuscript tables are still in Paris, one in the Paris Observatoire and the other in the library of Blbliotheque de l'Institut.
+Each set composed of 19 volumes, and the first 8 containing logarithms of numbers from 1 to 200,000 calculated to 14 decimal places.